-Describe when your State held a competition [the latest competition] for IELCE program funds and the number of grants awarded by your State to support IELCE programs.In July FY16 Eligible IELCE providers were offered the opportunity to apply for continued funding base on the demonstrative effectiveness of providing IELCE in FY15.
-The state of Illinois awarded forty programs funds to provide EL/Civics instruction.
-Of the 4,674 students completing at least 15 attendance hours, 4,238 (91%) met the competency requirement by completing at least two competencies for each fifteen attendance hours earned.
+Describe when your State held a competition [the latest competition] for IELCE program funds and the number of grants awarded by your State to support IELCE programs.
+The last competition was held in FY2012 for FY2013 implementation.
+At that time 40 grants were awarded throughout the state.
+In FY14 through FY16, eligible providers submitted Continuation Plans each year for continued funding.
+Of the 4,674 students completing at least 15 hours of instruction, 4,238 (91%) met the competency requirement by completing at least two of the six competency areas.

 Describe your State efforts in meeting the requirement to provide IELCE services in combination with integrated education and training activities.
-In FY16 the state made efforts to assist IELCE programs to combine integrated education and training activities.
-IEL/Civics services was expanded to include the identification of career pathway/awareness activities(Understanding the Employment Market, Job Application, Workplace Soft Skills) , and the integration of EL/Civics activities with occupational skill training with linkages to employers that will lead to employment and continued education for students.
+In FY16, the state made efforts to identify what providers are planning in terms of the integrations.
+The state is in process of developing policies to ensure effective implementation to assist IELCE programs in combining integrated education and training activities and civics.
 Meetings were also held throughout the state to assist eligible IELCE provider to understand and interpret section 243 of the proposed WIOA regulations for program compliance.
 The state will continue to explore the final WIOA regulations to ensure IELCE programing meets the demands of the WIOA law and expanding the EL/Civics competencies on employment, and IET programing.

 Describe how the State is progressing towards program goals of preparing and placing IELCE program participants in unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency as described in section 243(c)(1) and discuss any performance results, challenges, and lessons learned from implementing those program goals;